Updated: 2022/Sep/29

 DESCRIPTION

-This function returns the number of rows modified, inserted or deleted by
+These functions return the number of rows modified, inserted or deleted

 database connection specified by the only parameter.
-Executing any other
+The two functions

-type of SQL statement does not modify the value returned by this
+statement does not modify the value returned by these functions.

 Only changes made directly by the INSERT, UPDATE or DELETE statement are